 Faculty of Music

+Music is constantly evolving, inspiring creativity and expression in a way that no other subject can.
 Music is not just about performing; it is about composing, listening, appraising, and maybe one day producing the kind of music and songs that help others to find comfort and inspiration in their everyday lives.

 KEY STAGE 3

 In Key Stage 3 student’s complete semesters on Performing, World Music, Ground Bass Composition, Popular Songs, The Blues, Bollywood, Classical and Romantic Music and Film Music.
 Ukulele Skills, Dance Music, Jazz and Improvisation, Music and Identity.
 Through studying these topics students develop their performance skills, with a focus on singing, keyboard and guitar, as well as their composition, listening, and appraising skills.
 Students also develop their knowledge of music history and understanding of music theory.